Ex3cut4bl3/IPTracker/README.md

 ## Issues

 **Any problems with the code please raise an issue.
-Furthermore I am currently working on developing the program to be more compatible with Linux fixing components like voiding the run as Administrator when on a Linux system and the View-Transcript protocol to run in a native text editor.**
+Furthermore I am currently working on developing the program to be more compatible with Linux fixing components like voiding the run as Administrator when on a Linux system and the View-Transcript protocol to run in a native text editor.
+Furthermore this code was created with Windows Powershell 7 (Core) in mind, therefore any earlier versions of Powershell are subject to issues and might not work properly.**